oraclesantamonica/hpc/README.md

 ## Goals for this workshop
 1. Prepare your private network in the Oracle Cloud Infrastructure
-2. Provision Exadata Cloud Service Infrastructure in a private OCI network
+2. Provision High Performance Compute Instance in a private OCI network
-3. Provision databases on your Exadata Cloud Service Infrastructure
-4. Configure a development system for use with your Exadata Cloud Service database
+3. Configure a development system for use with your High Performance Compute Instance
-5. Setup VPN Connectivity to your Exadata Cloud Service Infrastructure
-6. Setup, Discover, Manage and Monitor database with Enterprise Manager
-7. Data Safe with Exadata Cloud Service
-8. Migrate an on-prem application schema using Data Pump
-9. Real time migration of database using Oracle Goldengate Replication
-10. Backup and Recovery using Console and API's
-11. Protect your data with Database Vault
-12. Data Safe Advanced lab
-13. Use OCI CLI commands to work with Exadata Cloud Service
+4. Use OCI CLI commands to work with High Performance Compute Instance
-14. Automation with Terraform
+5. Automation with Terraform
-15. Build and deploy Python application stacks on Exadata Cloud Service
-16. Build APEX application on Exadata Cloud Service
-17. Install and configure Swingbench to simulate a transaction processing workload
-18. build a docker container running node.js connected to EXACS database
+6. Render OpenFoam projects with your High Performance Compute Instance

 # Workshop Overview